aadithyavimal-christ/EH_sem3_2025_Notes/1st Assignment/ASSIGNMENT-REPORT.md

 - **Attack Surface Reduction:** Helps organizations close unnecessary services.

 Although no hidden services were found, confirming their **absence** is itself a key insight in professional penetration testing.

+The use of **Kali Linux** for this assessment provided an authentic penetration testing environment with optimized tools and performance for security operations.

 ---